Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: Introduction

 Finally, we show that hyper-u-amenability is automatic for amenable equivalence relations that are \emph{Borel bounded} in the sense of \cite{BJ} (Proposition \ref{prop: Borel bounded}), and obtain the following.

 \begin{corollaryintro} Let $E$ be a countable Borel equivalence relation on a standard Borel space $X$.
 If $E$ is treeable, amenable, and Borel bounded, then it is hyperfinite. \end{corollaryintro}

-The concept of hyper-u-amenability is itself based on another central notion called \emph{u-amenability} (Definition \ref{def:uniform_amenability}).
+The concept of hyper-u-amenability is itself based on an auxiliary notion which we call \emph{u-amenability} (Definition \ref{def:uniform_amenability}).
 U-amenability is modeled on the notion of amenability as defined in \cite[Definitions 2.11 and 2.12]{JKL}, but it applies to equivalence relations $E$ on standard Borel spaces $X$ equipped with an \emph{extended metric} $\rho$---typically originating from a graphing of $E$ (see Section \ref{section:preliminaries})---and depends on the additional structure encoded by $\rho$.
 More precisely, u-amenability strengthens amenability by requiring \emph{uniform} convergence to zero---hence the prefix `u-'---for the invariance condition on the probability measures assigned to different points in the same orbit (see \S\ref{section: u-amenability} for details).\footnote{We remark that a similar property was independently considered in \cite[Definitions 1.1 and 7.1]{ElekTimar}.
 The main conclusion of their work is that it is equivalent to a probabilistic version of hyperfiniteness.}

 The focus on Borel extended metric spaces is motivated by the breakthrough on Weiss' question obtained in \cite{CJMST-D} with the introduction and study of \emph{Borel asymptotic dimension} (Definition \ref{def: asdim}).
-This notion, which is also defined in the context of Borel extended metric space, not only provides a criterion for hyperfiniteness, but, moreover, allows one to solve certain instances of the so-called \emph{Union Problem}---which asks whether increasing countable unions of hyperfinite equivalence relations are hyperfinite.
+This notion, developed in the context of Borel extended metric spaces, not only provides a criterion for hyperfiniteness, but it moreover allows to solve certain instances of the so-called \emph{Union Problem}---which asks whether increasing countable unions of hyperfinite equivalence relations are hyperfinite.
 Since its introduction, it has been discovered that Borel asymptotic dimension has many more applications than just the Weiss' question (see e.g. \cite{NV}), and it plays a major role in this paper as well.